How to Qualify for a Personal Loan With Bad Credit

 For starters, what do people mean when they talk about “bad credit?”

 If you have a credit score of 670 or better, lenders are likely to view you as a reasonably safe risk.
 On the other hand, if you have a score below 580, your credit score is in the bottom 17 percent of the population.
-At that level, you are unlikely to find a legitimate lender who extends a loan to you.
+You are unlikely to find a legitimate lender who extends a loan to you at that level.

-The grey area between good credit and terrible credit is the range between 580 and 670.
+The grey area between good and terrible credit ranges between 580 and 670.
 That level means you probably have some credit problems, but it isn’t hopeless.
 Your credit is bad enough that it is likely to cost you more to borrow, but you still have a chance of getting a loan.

 Of course, just because you can get a loan doesn’t mean you should.
 Before you borrow, you should weigh the pros and cons of taking out a personal loan with bad credit.